Introduction

 Oxygen saturations should be targeted within the range of 91-95%, when receiving oxygen therapy, in both preterm and term neonates.

 Fi02 is one of several determinants of arterial oxygenation provided by supplemental oxygen therapy.
-Additional factors including but not limited to positive end expiratory pressure and mean airway pressure are specific to the mode of oxygen therapy used.
-This document should be used in conjunction with the appropriate policy regarding the specific oxygen mode of delivery provided to the neonate.
+Additional factors may include positive end expiratory pressure and mean airway pressure.
+Both are specific to the mode of respiratory support and oxygen therapy used.
+This document should be used in conjunction with the appropriate guideline regarding the mode of respiratory support and oxygen delivery the neonate is receiving.
+To provide medical and nursing staff at the Royal Children’s Hospital with clear parameters within which oxygen saturation (SpO2) levels should be maintained, in the neonate receiving oxygen therapy.

 Definition of Terms